 Now my kidneys have recovered and I am healthy again.
 I am about to graduate from grade 12 and am going to Queen’s University next year.
 I am very thankful for all the people who took care of me in hospital but especially to Dr. Garland and her team.
 I am so glad that she won this award – she deserves it.

-Acknowledgement: Thanks to Dr. Kathie Doliszny, Dr. Karen Hall-Barber and Dr. Joceyln Garland for their editorial input.
+Acknowledgement: Thanks to Dr. Kathie Doliszny, Dr. Karen Hall-Barber and Dr. Joceyln Garland and Dr. Dorothy Thomas for their editorial input.